bitcoinmanchester/bitcoinmanchester-2/_posts/2018-07-14-bitcoinmanchester-31.markdown

 ## Pizza & Pub

-As always at around 9pm we'll head to the pub which includes pizza.
+As always after the presentation we'll head to the pub which includes pizza.

 ## Disclaimer